GlitchSecure/website/_posts/2022-11-03-joining-tinyseed.md

 We're still early in this journey, but I believe in what we're building at GlitchSecure.
 It's going to be an incredible year for the whole team.

-You can check out the full batch announcement at the link in the comments below 👇
+You can check out the offical batch announcement over on [TinySeed's blog](https://tinyseed.com/latest/fall-2022-launch).

 ## What is TinySeed?

-TinySeed is a year-long remote B2B SaaS accelerator for Ambiious founders who want...
+TinySeed is a year-long remote B2B SaaS accelerator for ambitious bootstrapped founders that allows them to to go full-time on their business, hire employees, or launch paid growth initiatives that were previously unavailable to them.

-## What TinySeed Brings

-Thanks to TinySeed, Postpone now has access to additional capital, a network of mentors, and a community of other bootstrapped startup founders.
-These resources will help Postpone focus on customer needs, grow more quickly, and provide a better experience and product for our customers.

 ## TinySeed Fall 2022